 The Nowra Bridge project will provide a new four lane bridge over the Shoalhaven River and upgrades to over 1.7 kilometres of the Princes Highway, including improved intersections and additional lanes.

 The $342 million project will improve traffic flow and ease congestion on a major section of the Princes Highway and deliver safer, more reliable journeys within the Nowra-Bomaderry area.

-Fulton Hogan Construction has been awarded the design and construction contract for the project and early work started in February 2020.
+Fulton Hogan Construction was awarded the design and construction contract for the project and work started in 2020.

 The $342 million Nowra Bridge project is jointly funded by the Australian and NSW Governments.

 The NSW and Australian Governments have each committed $155 million towards construction, which is separate to funding provided for project planning, property acquisition and rehabilitation of the existing wrought iron truss bridge, which are all included as part of the full project cost.

 The project is expected to be complete by mid 2024, weather permitting.